productinfo/scripting-in-swift/post.md

 A brief overview of the script:

-- We go through all files within the *chapters* folder
+- We go through all files within the "chapters" directory
 	- Extract the file name, appending a '#' to add a title to the file contents
 	- Add various newlines to pad out the content
 	- Output the contents of the file
 - Pipe the contents of the concatenated files into a python markdown library (install this using `pip install markdown`).
 - Print a message to the console

+The script is run by simply typing `./compile-book.sh`.
+The output HTML can be inspected by opening `output/shellscript.html` in a browser.

 ## The Swift Script

 ### Setting up

 I used Xcode's OSX's 'Command Line Tool' template to set up the project.
-Doing it this way, meant I could use syntax highlighting and auto-complete.
+Doing it this way means we can make use of Xcode's syntax highlighting and auto-complete features.

 ### FileManagerWrapper.swift

 This acts as a simple wrapper around Foundation classes that interact with the file system.
-There's not too much of interest here: the class simply handles any errors returned by NSFileManager and NSFileHandle, prints relevant messages to the console.
-We make use of Swift's optionals so we can protect against the case where a file cannot be read, a file cannot be found e.t.c.
+There's not too much of interest here: the class simply handles any errors returned by `NSFileManager` and `NSFileHandle` and prints relevant messages to the console.
+We make use of Swift Optionals in the case where a file cannot be read, a file cannot be found e.t.c.

-It's pretty impossible to argue that the above class is much of an improvement over the shellscript; interacting with files is where shellscripting really shines, for example, the equivalent of `cat file1.txt` is a lot less concise in Swift.
+It's hard to argue that this class is much of an improvement over the Shell Script; interacting with files is where it really shines, for example, the equivalent of `cat file1.txt` is a lot less concise in Swift.

-However, using Swift does enable us to gain access to a couple of nifty features, such as collection's `reduce`.
+However, using Swift does enable us to gain access to a couple of nifty features, such as `SequenceType`'s `reduce` method.
 We can also make use of an optional closure to give the caller a way of adjusting the contents of a file before concatenating the contents with those of the previous files.

 ```swift
 class func concatenateContentsOfFilesWithURLs(